reinforced/Reinforced.Tecture/README.md

 # What is that?

-This is experimental architecture framework for .NET applications.
-It is built on aspect-based principles involving some CQRS and functional programming approaches.
-Tecture intensively utilizes C# features, strong typing, lambda expressions, extension methods and generics.
-Usage experience is very similar to LINQ.
-The closest project that does somewhat similar is [MediatR](https://github.com/jbogard/MediatR), but Tecture is wider and covers more problems.
+This is experimental architecture framework for business .NET applications.

 Reinforced.Tecture [is available on NuGet](https://www.nuget.org/packages/Reinforced.Tecture/) along with its dependent packages.